Ursa Major Space Station SST-282

 Two programs of Reverberation Tap delay times can be selected as well.
 Proprietary internal programming randomises these taps so that they can be stably fed back to produce reverberation.
 The equalised sum of these taps appears at a pot (Reverb/ Echo Feedback) where it can be adjusted to create any decay time from zero to about 3.5 sec.

-An important part of the Ursa Major SPACE STATION’s fundamental conceit is contained in the two groups of delay taps, one for auditioning and the other for reverberation.
+An important part of the Space Station’s fundamental conceit is contained in the two groups of delay taps, one for auditioning and the other for reverberation.
 They operate independently of each other; that is, the Audition Delay Taps set up a way of hearing the contents of the memory, while the Reverberation or Echo Taps, when fed back determine the kind of reverberant sound existing in the memory.

-Each acts independently, so that endless varieties of sound can be created For example, a sound approximating normal room reverberation may be set up by feedback, and then auditioned with any one of the 16 programs to sound like rooms, like a slap, an echo, or even a reverberating comb filter.
-Or, a comb-like reverberation effect can be set up by feedback, and then auditioned in a room, another comb, or as an echo, slap, etc.
+Each act independently, so that endless varieties of sound can be created for example, a sound approximating normal room reverberation may be set up by feedback, and then auditioned with any one of the 16 programs to sound like rooms, like a slap, an echo, or even a reverberating comb filter.
+Or a comb-like reverberation effect can be set up by feedback, and then auditioned in a room, another comb, or as an echo, slap, etc.

 The control functions were carefully chosen to balance adjustability, with its endless freedom, against pre-programming, with its convenience.
 For example, consider the advantage of not having to enter eight delay time values for each program, values you either guess or look up somewhere.
 Then realise that all the EQ, mixing, and feedback functions are self-contained–you don’t have to tie up large sections of a console, or untangle a patch-bay.

-The Ursa Major SPACE STATION is a new product, not rehash of old DDL ideas.
-Take the time to its differences –they result in a very powerful instrument, with room for a lot of creative discovery.
-Once you fully grasp the Ursa Major SPACE STATION, you’ll be amazed it hasn’t been done before: it’s that sensible and exciting.
+The Space Station is a new product, not rehash of old DDL ideas.
+Take the time to its differences – they result in a very powerful instrument, with room for a lot of creative discovery.
+Once you fully grasp the Ursa Major Space Station, you’ll be amazed it hasn’t been done before: it’s that sensible and exciting.

 Input Controls